-See attached statement (If not submitting online and additional space is s required, please continue on a separate sheet) 7.
-If you are seeking a change to the D representation to be dealt with by: PD, please indicate if you would like your Written Representation Oral Hearing xpect the independent examiner to give the same entations as to those representations dealt with by oral Signature: Date: 23/09/2020
+See attached statement

+(If not submitting online and additional space is required, please continue on a s separate sheet)

+7. If you are seeking a change to the DPD, please indicate if yo representation to be dealt with by: u would like your

+Written Representation Oral Hearing

+Please note that the Department will expect the independent excareful consideration to written representations as to those representing.

+Signature: Date: 23/09/2020

+23/03/2020